 This is because your wardrobe is full of pieces that are not versatile enough to flow with your wardrobe, do not fit properly, or pieces you do not like.
 By creating a wardrobe that works together and is full of the pieces you look fabulous wearing, you create endless possibilities.

 One personal example of the wardrobe I used to have, is the brown versus black debate.
 I personally do not look good in brown colors.
-My skin tone will look washed out each time I try.
+My skin tone washes out when I try.

 When I did try, I definitely did not feel my best.
 However, I refused to see this, so my wardrobe had several pieces I did not wear often.